Kong/insomnia-docs/docs/insomnia/git-sync.md

 ---

 {:.alert .alert-primary}
-**Note**: Sync with Git applies only to Design Documents at this time.
-Collections use our own Insomnia Sync for versioning.
-To learn about version control sync for Collections, refer to [Insomnia Sync](/insomnia/insomnia-sync).
+**Note**: Sync with Git applies to users subscribed to [Team plan](https://insomnia.rest/pricing) and above, refer to [pricing](https://insomnia.rest/pricing).

-Sync with Git is a built-in feature for Design Documents that enables you to configure your repository to an external Git version control system like GitHub or BitBucket.
+Sync with Git is a built-in feature for Design Documents and Collections that enables you to configure your repository to an external Git version control system like GitHub or Gitlab.

 Pushing to a remote Git repository creates the `.insomnia` directory that can also be used with [Inso CLI](/inso-cli/introduction#data-search-flow).